hanscappelle/windfoil-wind-finder-android-app/README.md

 - allow for easy location input from in app map
 - (opt) config for how many days in the past
 - Implement notifications

+## Bugs

+- after renaming cached data is no longer found
+- useless now with big header on phone in landscape
+- on missing data in detail no clear indication on how to navigate back

 # Resources